fanteastick/quartz-test/content/hobbies/Really good webtoons.md

 ---
 date created: 2025-11-30T20:49
-date modified: 2025-11-30T21:05
+date modified: 2025-12-09T12:27
 ---

-Sorted by year of discovery, approximate.
+Sorted by year of discovery, approximately.
 Plus a short review!
+It's only in this list because I thought it was good already.
+If I didn't like it, I'd be calling this page "A mix of good and bad webtoons".

 ## 2025

 - Why you shouldn't enter a haunted house
-- Students of Illip arts high
+- Students of Illip arts high 💫💫💫💫
-- Mr. Tiger's Snacks
+- Mr. Tiger's Snacks 💫💫💫🥺🥺
-- Skool of Street
+- Skool of Street 💫💫💫💫
-- How a goddess wins over tigers
+- How a goddess wins over tigers 💫💫💫💫⌛
-- Obsidian bride
+- Obsidian bride 💫💫
-- Momfluencer
+- Momfluencer 😱😱😱
 	- everyone is morally corrupt
-- Deadpoint
+- Deadpoint 💫💫💫💫
-- The password is 002!
+- The password is 002!  💫💫
 	- DONE
 - Re: Trailer Trash
 	- DONE
 - Proof of Dignity
 - To whom it no longer concerns